zulip/zulip/docs/git/using.md

 close the issue.
 Phrases like `Fixes part of #1234` are a good alternative.

-Make as many commits as you need to to address the issue or implement your feature.
+Make as many commits as you need to address the issue or implement your feature.

 ## Push your commits to GitHub